abshinn/mind-the-gap/README.md

           - consequence: schools like you!

 #### Saturday
+- [ ] Clean up data merging code
+- [ ] Prepare merged data for similarity calculation
-- [ ] Use entire NCES school data set with DonorsChoose project data to compute school similarity
+- [ ] Use DonorsChoose project data, NCES data, and Census data to compute school similarity of schools
+      * start with California
       * similarity can be used to recommend new schools that are most similar to schools/areas with the highest activity
       * if not on the school level, perhaps on the district level, leveraging census demographic data
       * if time permits, recommend projects as well

+#### Sunday
 - [ ] State-level data
       * [ ] rank DonorsChoose success by state
       * [ ] run classification and feature importance using wide range of financial data available
       * [ ] additional feature: median household income
+- [ ] Rename repo to make it easier for Ryan to find on the Zipfian fork

 ### _Week 2_

 - [ ] Make pretty plots
+- [ ] ?
 - [ ] Profit